Scientific name: Passiflora incarnata

 The maypop fruit is ripe when it turns from "Kermit the Frog" green to light green to yellow-orange in color.
 A better indication of a ripe maypop is a somewhat wrinkly skin whereas the unripe maypop fruit will have a firm, tight feel.
 Upon splitting the fruit you will see numerous seeds coated in a clear goo while the inside of the skin will have a thick layer of white pulp.
 Only the clear goo is edible, suck it off the seeds like you were eating a pomegranate.

-Wild passion vines are rare in Texas so refrain from harvesting the low-nutritional value fruit unless it is very abundant.
-These vines seem to produce tons of fruit the year after a drought.
+Wild passion vines are uncommon in Texas so refrain from harvesting many the low-nutritional value fruit unless you find a vine really covered in fruit.
+These vines seem to produce a lot of fruit the year after a drought.

 Tea made from the dried leaves and stem of the passionvine contain alkaloids with a sedative effect on humans.
-This tea can be purchased in Germany but is not for sale here in the United States.
-I don't know why.
+This tea can be purchased over the counter as a "sleepy time" the United States.
 Passionvines can quickly grow to cover a large area so harvesting young leaves and stems for use in tea will help keep the vine in check.
 As with any medicinal tea, I don't recommend drinking it more than 2-3 cups per week.
+They flowers can also be used for tea but they lack the sedative effect and you also lose the fruit from that flower.